-NOTE - Individually disabled satellites are not affected by changes to the check boxes in the GNSS Signal Tracking group.
+- If you disable a satellite, it remains disabled until you enable it again.
+Even when the receiver is switched off, it stores that a satellite is disabled. - Individually disabled satellites are not affected by changes to the check boxes in the GNSS Signal Tracking group.
 If an SV is already disabled it remains disabled when the constellation it belongs to is disabled or enabled.